The Miami Boat Show Returns to Key Biscayne over Presidents Day Weekend

-Hurricane season kicked off June 1 so there is no better time than now to prepare your boat!
+Hurricane season kicks-off June 1 so there is no better time than now to prepare your boat!

 Hurricane season runs from June 1st through November 30th, with peak activity typically in August and September.
 While we’ve been fortunate to avoid a direct hit in South Florida over the past three years, our neighbors to the north and south have not been as lucky.
 We saw the utter destruction caused by Hurricane Irma in the Upper Keys in 2017, and the catastrophic damage Hurricane Michael caused last year as it came ashore in the Florida Panhandle as the fourth-strongest windstorm on record to make landfall on the continental United States.

 The National Oceanic and Atmospheric Administration (NOAA) predicts a near-average 2019 season, with 9-15 named storms, 4-8 of which may become hurricanes and 2-4 that may become major hurricanes of Category 3 or higher.
 One named storm, Andrea, formed prior to the start of the season.
 NOAA’s hurricane outlook is similar to Colorado State University’s, which calls for 13 named storms, 5 hurricanes, and 2 major hurricanes.

 Officials underscore the fact that an average season is still “a

 lot of storms.”
 Unfortunately, many of us know from experience that it only